Search This Blog

 5. Test cases executed by passed, failed, blocked, etc.

-Metrics at the Test Level
+Metrics at the Defect Level

 1. Defects by Severity (Show stoppers that impact the release or client)